Cleveland Early College High School

 Student Resources and Services

-There are multiple computer labs for student use in the school.
-Each classroom is equipped with computers and a projector system.
+Each student is equipped with a school administered laptop and each classroom is equipped with a CleverTouch system.
 In the Beta Room, a large, state-of-the-art Cisco telepresence unit permits students to participate in teleconnected learning opportunities.
 Students can also learn through state-of-the-art, zero lag time teleconferencing software.
 Additionally, the school has been mapped for the metaverse, which allows students to participate in learning simulations.
 Students have access to both Mac and PC products, a student work center with computers and color printers, and a project room.

 Cleveland Early College High School is an extremely safe environment in which students learn and thrive.
 A zero-tolerance policy maintains an environment that is conducive to learning.
 Dress code is required for all students attending CECHS.
 The school maintains safety and evacuation plans as well.